bioinformaticsdotca/HT-Biology_2017/Pathways/module5_lab/genemania_lab.md

 ### Exercise 2 - STEP 9

+The top pathways with the strongest enrichments are: "cellular hormone metabolic process" with 21 genes in the list overlapping with this pathway.
+The FDR is  equal to 6.75e-36.

 ![GM19](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod5/GM19.png?raw=true)

 ### Exercise 2 - STEP 10

-*	“Shared protein domains” is an important part of the network.
-What would be the GeneMANIA results if we don’t include this source when we run GSEA?
+**Question** “Shared protein domains” is an important part of the network.
+What would be the GeneMANIA results if we don’t include this source when we run GSEA? **Answer** If "shared protein domain" is removed, the relationships between the nodes are from the Co-expression, Co-localization, Predicted and Physical interactions networks.The genes added to the network are different compared to the first network created with "Shared protein domain".

 ![GM20](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod5/GM20.png?raw=true)

 ![GM21](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod5/GM21.png?raw=true)

 ### Exercise 2 - STEP 11

-*	what functions were  significantly enriched with these new settings.
+**Question** what functions were  significantly enriched with these new settings. **Answer** With the new settings, "hormone biosynthetic process" is the new top enriched pathway.

 ![GM22](https://github.com/bioinformaticsdotca/HT-Biology_2017/blob/master/Pathways/img/mod5/GM22.png?raw=true)